Kayull/stremio-downloader/README.md

 # Stremio Downloader

 Stremio Downloader runs as a local Node service with a browser UI.
-It can download streams from Stremio and exposes its own Stremio add-on so downloaded content stays available offline.
+It can download streams from Stremio and exposes its own Stremio add-on so downloaded content stays on Stremio itself.

 ## Requirements

 - Node.js 18 or newer
-- `ffmpeg-static` is bundled through npm
-- To download torrents, the Stremio desktop app still needs to be running locally
+- To download torrents, the Stremio desktop app still needs to be running locally.
+(Debrid links usually still work without this since they are mostly direct web-dl links)

 ## Install